Kamparia/nigeria-covid19-data/README.md

 I will try my best to update the dataset and produce amazing visualization products as often as neccessary (based on the in-flow of new data).

 ### Contribution
 I am hoping that this can become a collaborative and transparent project by some of the best data analysts and scientists in Nigerians.
-Interested contributors can reach on [Twitter](https://twitter.com/kamparia).
+Interested contributors can reach on [LinkedIn](https://www.linkedin.com/in/kamparia/).

 ### Data Usage
 The dataset is free to use and share given the appropriate credits are given.
 [LICENSE](https://github.com/Kamparia/nigeria-covid19-data/blob/master/LICENSE)

+### Disclaimer
+All data and information are provided strictly for public consumption and general information.
+My aim is to keep the data as accurate as possible.
+The data are collated from NCDC official website and daily situational reports on COVID-19 cases in Nigeria.
+I will update that data once there is an official report or statement.
+If you find errors or mis-representation in the datasets, please make a pull request or contact me.